aaronseq12/LittleLemonBackend/README.md

 Backend Programming Language: The backend logic of the website can be implemented using a programming language such as Python, JavaScript (Node.js).

 Web Framework: A web framework provides a structured environment for developing web applications.
 Popular frameworks include Django (Python), Express.js (Node.js)

+Caching: To improve performance and reduce the load on the server, caching mechanisms can be implemented.
+Tools like Redis or Memcached can be used for caching frequently accessed metadata.